top of page

 Motivational Interviewing (MI)

 Motivational Interviewing (MI) is a collaborative and person-centered therapy approach used to strengthen a client's motivation to change.
 MI techniques often involve open-ended questions, reflective listening, affirmations, and summarizing.
 The therapist actively listens to the client's responses, reflects back their thoughts and feelings, helps them clarify their own goals and values.
 The focus is on guiding the person toward self-discovery, rather than providing direct advice or solutions.
-MI has been found to be effective to help clients experiencing substance abuse disorders and/or difficulties with healthier healthier patterns of behavior/lifestyles.
+MI has been found to be effective to help clients experiencing substance abuse disorders and/or difficulties with healthier patterns of behavior/lifestyles.

 Solution Focused Therapy (SFT)